simplworld/simpl.world.website/_posts/2018-06-20-understanding-the-simpl-data-model.md

 A Game can have one or more Run **Phases** that determine the features available as a Run moves from one phase to the next.
 Simple Games might need only one Phase (e.g. *Play*), while more complex Games may require several (e.g. *Setup*, *Players Prepare*, *Play*, and *Debrief*).

 A Game can have one or more player **Roles**.
 A player’s role might determine the background information they see and the types of decisions they can make.
+Games in which all players have exactly the same capabilities do not need to define player Roles.

 A **World** groups RunUsers into a team whose combined decisions are used to step the Game’s simulation model.
 Each World's decisions and results are independent of other World's decisions and results.